setu-standards/documentation/app/docs/inlenersbeloning/usage-notes/rates.md

   - **Amount:** (container element) which contains the compensation/allowance/benefit that the employee receives.
     -  **Value:** The actual value of the compensation/allowance/benefit.
     -  **Base Amount:** The base amount over which the value of the compensation/allowance/benefit is calculated.
-  -  **Interval Code:** An optional element that can indicate the recurring nature of the compensation/allowance/benefit.
+  -  **Interval Code:** An element that can indicate the recurring nature of the compensation/allowance/benefit.
 An example: a certain regulation X is earned **PER** week/month/item.
 This indicates that every week or every month or for every item the regulation that is described is applicable.

 <!--
 ## Structure of the building block.